splunk/addonfactory-ucc-generator/docs/entity/validators.md

 <h3> Properties </h3>
 - `range`<span class="required-asterisk">*</span> is the range within which the target value should fall.
-- `is_int` is the boolean which target only integer value if sets true.
+- `isInteger` is the boolean which target only integer value if sets true.
 Default value is false

 See the following example usage: